Guten Abend Aus Windhoek

 Two chiefs meet at Lesedi outside Joburg.

 In the evening, we were treated to an introduction to the African tribal culture.
 South Africa is roughly 50 million people, about 10% Caucasian (and ¾ of them descendants of the Boers).
 The republic has 14 official languages, reflecting the 14 official tribes.
 The dinner/theater/hotel about an hour from the city had villages representing 5 of those tribes.
 You can lodge in one of the villages, or just have dinner, dances, and a discussion in each of them.
 Our guide was a Zulu with a booming voice and a great theatrical presence, who took us to each village, taught us a few words, and described some aspects that differentiated them.
 The most memorable?
-The different number of cows required for a dowry (usually 11, sometimes demanding horses as well), and for one, pretty, hard working, and educated got you xix more cows.
-The Zulu, who under Chief Shaka, dealt the British the worst defeat they experienced until World War I in a futile effort to delay British conquest; during that battle, the Pedi so admired the bravery of the slaughtered Highlander regiments that they wear kilts (they kilt the Brits?) to this day, and the Xhosa, from whose royalty Mandela descended, and whose language includes tongue clicks we could not imitate.
+The different number of cows required for a dowry (usually 11, sometimes demanding horses as well), and for one, pretty, hard working, and educated got you six more cows.
+The Zulu, under Chief Shaka, dealt the British the worst defeat they experienced until World War I in a futile effort to delay British conquest; during that battle, the Pedi so admired the bravery of the slaughtered Highlander regiments that they wear kilts (they kilt the Brits?) to this day, and the Xhosa, from whose royalty Mandela descended, and whose language includes tongue clicks we could not imitate.

 I think you can see why I thought the lessons of the day would find their way into class!!